faezridzal/faez-keeptrack/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run api`

+Runs the backend service which is comsumed by the app.\
+You can query [http://localhost:4000/projects](http://localhost:4000/projects) to view the payload.

 ### `npm test`